 A stud, as well as a hoop, which is too small, will draw against the puncture hole, creating piercing blisters and other issues.

-Your piercing areas could be ripped or damaged if any stud, as well as hoop, is overly big.
+Your piercing areas could be ripped or damaged if any stud, as well as the hoop, is overly big.

 After months of healing, make sure your septum piercing doesn’t get damaged.
 Before going shopping for new jewelry, check with your piercer to be certain you’re getting the right sizes.